Browse By Name

 innerHTML

-Sets or retrieves the HTML content (the source code between the start and end tag) of an object.
+Sets or retrieves the inner HTML content (the source code between the opening and closing tags) of an element.

 innerText

-Sets or returns a string that represents the text content of an element.
+Sets or returns the text content of an element including the text content of its descendants.

 isContentEditable